 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Exchange Act Rule 13a-15(f).
 Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework set forth in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-The effectiveness of our internal control over financial reporting as of December 31, 2011 has been audited by E&Y, an independent registered public accounting firm, as stated in their report which is included herein.
+Management's annual report on internal control over financial reporting and the report of our independent registered public accounting firm appear in Part II, Item 8 "Financial Statements and Supplementary Data" of this Annual Report on Form 10-K.